-I would give her a huge hug and tell her that I’ve been praying and thinking about her since I received that call that told me a family is ready to move forward with an IVF cycle.
-I would tell her that this is not something I decided to do on a whim or some quick cash payout but that I saw the women in my own life struggling with infertility and decided to actually help.
-I want her to know every time I do an injection I envision a positive pregnancy test, the mark of a new journey for her.
-I would tell her that some days I wish so bad I could text her and ask how she is doing, how her meds are going, and just listen as she shares her hopes, fears, and frustrations.
+I want to give her a huge hug.
+Tell her I’ve been praying and thinking about her since I received that call that told me a family is ready to move forward with an IVF cycle.
+I would tell her that this is not something I decided to do on a whim or some quick cash payout.
+Women in my life have struggled with infertility, and I decided to help in the only way I could.
+Every time I do an injection, I envision a positive pregnancy test, the mark of a new journey for the woman who will get the egg.
+Some days, I wish so badly I could text her and ask how she is doing.
+I would love to know how her meds are going.
+Maybe listen as she shares her hopes, fears, and frustrations.

-It’s odd, really, to feel such a kinship to someone I will never meet.
+It’s odd to feel such a kinship with someone I will never meet.

-I feel like her biggest cheerleader, and want this to succeed for her, and those sweet little eggs I’ve handed over.
+I feel like her biggest cheerleader, and I want this to succeed for her and those sweet little eggs I’ve handed over.

-I so wish I could be there sharing in the excitement of that positive pregnancy test, and that even though I will never meet the little life that came from this, it’s okay, I’ve gotten okay with that part of this, but I think of them often, wondering who they will grow up to be.
-I’d ask if her and her husband had any arguments over names, or if she always had the names picked out?
-I would try to settle her newly pregnant mommy fears and tell her that she is capable of being a mom and that even though she’s wanted this for so long it’s okay to feel a little overwhelmed.
+I wish I could share the excitement of that positive pregnancy test.
+Even though I will never meet the little life that came from this, it’s okay.
+I’ve gotten okay with that part of this.
+But I think of them often, wondering who they will grow up to be.
+I’d ask if she and her husband had any arguments over baby names or if she always had the names picked out.
+I would try to settle her newly pregnant mommy fears and tell her that she is capable of being a mom.
+And that even though she’s wanted this for so long, it’s okay to feel a little overwhelmed.

-But there is a chance I might have to tell her that I hate that I can’t be there to hold her hand through another valley of “not right now,” and wishing we could grieve that loss together.
-I would encourage her to allow that pain in and to mourn what that loss means.
-I would try to ease her mind and tell her that it wasn’t her fault, there was nothing she could’ve done differently and that this is the part no one wants to talk about, but to talk about it.
+But there is a chance that the egg might not take.
+I wish I could grieve that loss with her and hold her hand through another valley of “not right now.”
+I would encourage her to let that pain in and mourn what that loss means.
+I would assure her that it wasn’t her fault; there was nothing she could’ve done differently.
+This is the part no one wants to talk about, but she needs to talk about it.
 Talk about it a lot, as much as she needs.
-This was a baby to her, her baby, and now it is gone, and it’s okay to be sad, angry, frustrated, confused, and heartbroken.
+This was a baby to her, her baby, and now it is gone.
+Being sad, angry, frustrated, confused, and heartbroken is okay.
 She isn’t crazy for feeling the emotions she is.